If you feel unwell, do you need to visit your GP Practice, or could you see your local Pharmacist?

-PLEASE NOTE – The online appointment booking facility and the ability to book directly at the Reception desk are currently unavailable due to Covid19 measures.
+PLEASE NOTE – The online appointment booking facility is only available for Smears, Contraception Telephone Consultations and blood tests.
+We also ask that patients do not book appointments directly at the Reception desk due to Covid19 measures.

 - All emergencies will be seen – please select Option 1 (for EMERGENCIES only) when telephoning the surgery

 - Appointments can be made either by telephone (select Option 4 when telephoning the surgery), or via the Online Consults form on our Home page